Practicum Counselor Agreement

-Practicum Counselors see 2-4 clients each week at CHWS and receive one hour per week of individual, clinical supervision with a Doctoral Psychology Intern.
-Your clinical supervisor will be supervised by a CHWS Licensed Psychologist.
+Practicum Counselors see 3-6 clients each week at CHWS and receive one hour per week of individual, clinical co-supervision with a Doctoral Psychology Intern and a licensed psychologist.
+The doctoral intern will also be supervised by a licensed psychologist.

 We hope also to expose Practicum Counselors to the workings of a university counseling center.
 Practicum Counselors are invited to join us for staff meetings and outreach presentations (depending on request for services).